Q & A No. 12

-This law went into effect on September 1, 2020 and is meant to prevent evictions for those who cannot pay rent due to COVID-19.
-Read our FAQ document to better understand the interplay between A.B.
-3088 and Berkeley's local Eviction Moratorium.
+These are the state's Eviction Moratorium and Rent Relief laws.
+They are meant to prevent evictions for those who cannot pay rent due to COVID-19.
+Read our FAQ document to better understand S.B.
+91 which replaces AB 3088.

 What if my tenant says they can't pay rent because of COVID-19?

 If a tenant indicates they cannot pay rent due to COVID-19, then they may not be evicted for nonpayment of rent, as long as the local state of emergency is in effect.
 A.B.
 3088 requires that in order for a tenant not to be evicted for nonpayment of rent, they must pay at least 25% of the rent between September 1 and January 31.
 It must be paid in full by January 31 in order not to be evicted for nonpayment.
 The remaining balance of rent becomes consumer debt which can be recovered by the owner in small claims court.
 For more specific guidance on how to manage discussing non-payment of rent, log into our Forms Library and choose "COVID-19".

 We have released guidance, expanded FAQs and forms for members only.
 These can be used to help you through the scenario of nonpayment of rent.
 Please understand that these are highly unusual circumstances and we are working with a multitude of resources to provide you with the best guidance possible, but there is no subsitute for advice from your attorney or rental property consultant.
 This includes an expanded FAQ, the state's required Financial Hardship Declaration Form and other guiding documentation.
 These forms are only available to members.